 The acquisition of a Canadian business that is a cultural business is subject to lower review thresholds under the ICA because of the perceived sensitivity of the cultural sector.
-A "cultural business" includes a business that carries on any of the following activities: (i) publication, distribution or sale of books, magazines, periodicals or newspapers in print or machine-readable form, other than the sole activity of printing or typesetting; (ii) production, distribution, sale or exhibition of film or video products; (iii) production, distribution, sale or exhibition or video music recordings; (iv) publication, distribution or sale of music in print or machine-readable form; or, for some purposes (v) any radio communication in which the transmissions are intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services.
+A "cultural business" includes a business that carries on any of the following activities: (i) publication, distribution or sale of books, magazines, periodicals or newspapers in print or machine-readable form, other than the sole activity of printing or typesetting of books, magazines, periodicals or newspapers; (ii) production, distribution, sale or exhibition of film or video recordings; (iii) production, distribution, sale or exhibition of audio or video music recordings; (iv) publication, distribution or sale of music in print or machine-readable form; or, for some purposes, (v) any radio communication in which the transmissions are intended for direct reception by the general public, any radio, television and cable television broadcasting undertakings and any satellite programming and broadcast network services.